 On March 4, 1801, after walking to the Capitol to take the oath of office, the new President returned to his New Jersey Avenue lodgings for dinner.
 Thomas Jefferson took his usual place, "the lowest and coldest seat," at the bottom of a long table where he and thirty others dined on boarding-house fare.
 Later that spring, after he set up his own household on Pennsylvania Avenue, he began to offer meals of a very different sort to Washington residents.
-As one observer wrote, "Never before had such dinners been given in the President's House, nor such a variety of the finest and most costly wines."
-President Jefferson's entertainments – for legislators, administrators, and diplomats, citizens of Georgetown, European philosophers, and Cherokee chiefs – were unprecedented in their frequency and bountiful elegance.
+As one observer wrote, "... never before had such dinners been given in the President's House, nor such a variety of the finest and most costly wines."1 President Jefferson's entertainments – for legislators, administrators, and diplomats, citizens of Georgetown, European philosophers, and Cherokee chiefs – were unprecedented in their frequency and bountiful elegance.

 Before he took up residence in the unfinished stone palace lately vacated by John and Abigail Adams, Jefferson began to assemble the largest domestic staff he had employed since his years as minister to France.
 Two Frenchmen as butler and cook and three Irish servants as coachman, valet-porter, and housekeeper formed the skeleton crew for his first months at the President's House.
 Later he added footmen, apprentice cooks, a scullion, a stable boy, and a washerwoman, bringing what he called his Washington "family" to a fluctuating total of ten to twelve servants.

-He turned to Philippe Létombe, French envoy at Philadelphia, for assistance in filling the two most critical staff positions.
-Acknowledging that a suitable maître d'hôtel did not exist "among the natives of our country," he said he found "as great difficulty in composing my household as I shall probably find in composing an administration."
-"Honesty and skill in making the dessert are indispensable qualifications," he added.
-Létombe found the perfect household administrator in Etienne Lemaire, a "portly well-mannered frenchman" – "as much of a gentleman in appearance as any man" – lately in the service of rich Philadelphians William and Anne Willing Bingham.
-Létombe's second discovery, forty-two year-old chef de cuisine Honoré Julien, brought years of experience from the presidential kitchens of George Washington.4
+He turned to Philippe de Létombe, French envoy at Philadelphia, for assistance in filling the two most critical staff positions.
+Acknowledging that a suitable maître d'hôtel did not exist "among the natives of our country," he said he found "as great difficulty in composing my houshold, as I shall probably find in composing an administration."
+He then added "honesty & skill in making the dessert are indispen[sable] qualifications."2 Létombe found the perfect household administrator in Étienne Lemaire, a "portly well-mannered frenchman" – "as much of a gentleman in appearance as any man" – lately in the service of rich Philadelphians William and Anne Willing Bingham.3 Létombe's second discovery, forty-two year-old chef de cuisine Honoré Julien, brought years of experience from the presidential kitchens of George Washington.4

-Writing from Monticello in April 1801, Jefferson hoped that Julien had arrived and that everything at the President's House was ready "for the entertainment of company."
-He returned to Washington at the end of the month to inaugurate the new regime of hospitality.
+Writing from Monticello in April 1801, Jefferson hoped that Julien had arrived and that everything at the President's House was ready "for the entertainment of company."5 He returned to Washington at the end of the month to inaugurate the new regime of hospitality.
 To ensure that Lemaire understood correct Jeffersonian style, he made it clear that "while I wish to have every thing good in it's kind, and handsome in stile, I am a great enemy to waste and useless extravagance, and see them with real pain."6Margaret Bayard Smith attested the butler's success in applying his master's principles.
 At Jefferson's entertainments, she wrote, "republican simplicity was united to Epicurean delicacy; while the absence of splendour ornament and profusion was more than compensated by the neatness, order and elegant sufficiency that pervaded the whole establishment."7

 In December 1801 members of the Seventh Congress arrived in the capital for the first session.
 Among the many innovations they found at the Republican court were the informal dinners that had replaced the weekly levees of Washington and Adams.
 Since each legislator was invited at least once, and many more often, the bulky Congress of almost 150 men dictated a crowded social calendar at the President's House – three dinners a week during the session.